Chart Color Schemes

 Bilingurr has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the region.
-Notable ones are Blue Haze Light Industrial Precinct, Broome North - Waranyjarri Estate, Sanctuary Road Caravan Park, Key Worker And Over 55S Village, and Cable Beach Road East Intersection Improvements.
-The following list details those most relevant.
+AreaSearch identified six projects potentially affecting this area.
+Notable projects include Blue Haze Light Industrial Precinct, Broome North - Waranyjarri Estate, Sanctuary Road Caravan Park, Key Worker And Over 55S Village, and Cable Beach Road East Intersection Improvements.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.